sainaadira/tech-crunch/README.md

 # Tech Crunch UI Prototype
-This is a prototype of yelp.com.
-It is responsive desktop, tablet and mobile devices.
+This is a prototype of Tech Crunch.It is responsive to desktop, tablet and mobile devices.

 **Link to project:** https://techcrunchsite.netlify.com/